Bauhaus: The White City

+Sotsmisto in Zaporizhzhia

+Sotsmisto, a residential neighborhood built in 1930s in Zaporizhzhia, Ukraine, was strongly influenced by Bauhaus.
+This neighborhood was among the first Soviet projects of a functional part of a modernized industrial city, and demonstrates the impact of Bauhaus on the development of early Soviet architecture as a whole.

-Centenary year, 2019
+Centenary

 As the centenary of the founding of Bauhaus, several events, festivals, and exhibitions were held around the world in 2019.
 The international opening festival at the Berlin Academy of the Arts from 16 to 24 January concentrated on "the presentation and production of pieces by contemporary artists, in which the aesthetic issues and experimental configurations of the Bauhaus artists continue to be inspiringly contagious".
-Original Bauhaus, The Centenary Exhibition at the Berlinische Galerie (6 September 2019 to 27 January 2020) presented 1,000 original artefacts from the Bauhaus-Archiv's collection and recounted the history behind the objects.
+Original Bauhaus, The Centenary Exhibition at the Berlinische Galerie (6 September 2019 to 27 January 2020) presented 1,000 original artefacts from the Bauhaus-Archive's collection and recounted the history behind the objects.
+The Bauhaus Museum Dessau also opened in September 2019, operated by the Bauhaus Dessau Foundation and funded by the State of Saxony-Anhalt and the German Federal government.
+It is set to be the permanent home of the second-largest Bauhaus collection at 49,000 objects, while paying homage to its strong influence in the city when the Bauhaus arrived in 1925.

+In 2024, the German far-right party Alternative for Germany (AfD) sought to attack celebrations of the Bauhaus because of their view that the Bauhaus did not follow tradition.
+The Bauhaus was also crushed by the Nazis before World War II, and according to political scientist Jan-Werner Mueller, AfD's condemnation seeks to use it in a culture war of far right-wing provocation.

 The New European Bauhaus

-In September 2020, President of the European Commission Ursula Von der Leyen introduced the New European Bauhaus (NEB) initiative during her State of the Union address.
+In September 2020, President of the European Commission Ursula von der Leyen introduced the New European Bauhaus (NEB) initiative during her State of the Union address.
 The NEB is a creative and interdisciplinary movement that connects the European Green Deal to everyday life.
 It is a platform for experimentation aiming to unite citizens, experts, businesses and institutions in imagining and designing a sustainable, aesthetic and inclusive future.

 Sport and physical activity were an essential part of the original Bauhaus approach.
 Hannes Meyer, the second director of Bauhaus Dessau, ensured that one day a week was solely devoted to sport and gymnastics.
 1 In 1930, Meyer employed two physical education teachers.
 The Bauhaus school even applied for public funds to enhance its playing field.
 The inclusion of sport and physical activity in the Bauhaus curriculum had various purposes.
 First, as Meyer put it, sport combatted a “one-sided emphasis on brainwork.”
 In addition, Bauhaus instructors believed that students could better express themselves if they actively experienced the space, rhythms and movements of the body.
 The Bauhaus approach also considered physical activity an important contributor to wellbeing and community spirit.
 Sport and physical activity were essential to the interdisciplinary Bauhaus movement that developed revolutionary ideas and continues to shape our environments today.